yogeshhegde/processor-sdk-doc/source/common/How_to_Guides/TMDXIDK5728_Hardware_Setup.rst

 gateway in this case.
 In addition it can directly operate as a standard remote I/O system or simple sensor connected to an industrial communication network.
-The embedded emulation logic allows emulation and debug using standard development tools such as TI’s Code Composer Studio by just using the supplied USB cable.
+The embedded emulation logic allows emulation and debug using standard development tools such as TI's Code Composer Studio by just using the supplied USB cable.

 .. rubric:: EVM Layout and key components